 If you’re a business owner, general liability insurance is one of the most important ways to protect your business.
 It’s kind of the bread and butter of your business insurance plan.
 General liability is a lifeline if you ever face a liability-related claim, meaning that someone is bringing charges against your business because they think you caused them physical harm or property damage.

 But what exactly will general liability protect your business from?
 And how much of it do you need?
 Those are the million-dollar questions, so let’s dig into what general liability does.

 What does general liability protect my business from?

-To put it in handy-dandy bullet points, general liability insurance will protect your business from claims of…
+To put it in handy-dandy bullet points, general liability insurance can protect your business from claims of…